Benjababe/ntumoons/scrapers/README.md

     - Retrieve current semester and course categories
     - Retrieve all modules for all course categories
     - Retrieve venues for all modules and their respective lesson times
-    - Save data to local JSON files (in case)
+    - Save data to local JSON files (Module codes and venues are used for now)
     - Insert indexable data (Modules only currently) to Typesense host
     - Upload modules, course categories and venues to Firebase